sspeteti/WeatherDeatils/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.3.

+* Application made with the latest Bootstraap, a free and open source front end development framework to deliver the application as responsive.
+* Contains 3 components including AppComponent.
+Created a currentWeather Component and it shows the end user the current weather data of the city and followed with ForecastDetails Button to get the 2 days hourly forecast of the current city by loading anothercomponent.
+* Angular Routing is established to provide the route for the application
+* Included Custom Pipe for the data manipulation of the temperature in the forecastComponent.
+* Included Pagination for better UI and usage.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.